-On the other hand, C&ED continues to achieve improvements in many aspects of in-house environmental performance on various areas like paper reduction, use of recycled paper, energy consumption, carbon audit on a pilot building, and use of plastic waste bags with degradable / recycled materials.
+On the other hand, C&ED continues to achieve improvements in many aspects of in-house environmental performance on various areas like paper reduction, carbon audit on a pilot building, and use of plastic waste bags with degradable / recycled materials.
 In the coming years we will remain focused on measures which will lessen the Department's environmental impact.